vincent-hanlon/InvertypeR/README.md

   - perl package LWP::UserAgent (6.49)

 (Courtesy of Victor Guryev and Carl-Adam Mattsson) These scripts can be found [here](https://github.com/mattssca/haploplotR), along with more detailed instructions.
-In brief, clone the repository, install the dependencies, put an InvertypeR output file in the `in/` directory, and put the two BreakpointR browserfiles for the WW and WC composite files (i.e. `sample_name.WW.CC.bam_reads.bed.gz` and `sample_name.WC.CW.bam_reads.bed.gz` from the composite file creation procedure) in the `in/bed_reads/` directory.
+In brief, clone the repository, install the dependencies, put an InvertypeR output file in the `in/` directory, and put the browserfiles for the WW and WC composite files (from `write_browser_files=T`) in the `in/bed_reads/` directory.
 Then run `bash haploplot_run.sh`.
 A PDF ideogram linked to a UCSC Genome Browser session will be created automatically.